-Colic is often associated with babies who cry persistently, but it can also affect adults.
+Colic is a condition that people often associate with infants.
+However, it can affect adults as well.
 Adults often experience colic as sudden gastrointestinal or urinary pain that becomes less intense over time.

 This article outlines the different types of colic in adults, the treatment options available, and some possible prevention tips.